algolia-samples/about/.github/ISSUE_TEMPLATE/code-request.md

 ---

 **What's the use case for the sample code?**
-Please explain what use case this sample is solving.
+Please explain what use case the new sample should address.

 **What are your preferred programming language/framework?**
 What programming language should be used for this template?
 If there's a front-end and back-end component, please list both.